-Currently balancing her roles as a faculty member at a state college and as a doctoral student in an educational leadership program, Morénike considers herself a “lifelong learner” who is constantly growing and changing, hopefully for the better!
+Currently balancing her roles as a faculty member at a state college and as a part-time doctoral student in what feels like a never-ending degree program, Morénike considers herself a “lifelong learner” who is constantly growing and changing, hopefully for the better!
 She considers her wonderful children (biological and adopted and all of whom have various disabilities) to be her greatest accomplishment.